Second Battle of Massawa: Battle

+Throughout 1980s fighting raged in Eritrea.
+A 1988 peace agreement between Somalia and Ethiopia allowed the Ethiopians to reorient the full force of their army to the northern front.
+During the Battle of Afabet that same year, large quantities of weaponry and munitions were captured from the Ethiopians, including dozens of tanks.
+In the months leading up to the capture of the strategic port city of Massawa, intense fighting was raging between the Eritrean insurgents and the Ethiopian army.

 Operation Fenkil commenced during the night of February 8, 1990, when highly agile and effectively coordinated EPLF forces initiated their offensive from She'eb, overrunning the Ethiopian 6th Division's forward headquarters, situated eighty-six kilometers away from Massawa.
 The operation unfolded along two primary axes: wide outflanking maneuvers commenced along the ridges on both the western and eastern flanks.
 While one unit swiftly advanced towards Weqiro on the left, the main column surged towards Ghedghed, subsequently dividing into three sections.
 The right flank maneuvered towards Adi Ile with the aim of outflanking the Ethiopian 6th Infantry Division of the 606th Corps stationed at Adishum, while the left flank directed its course towards Sehatit.
 After five hours of fighting, the Ethiopian defense line was shattered, and the survivors fled to Dogali.
 The EPLF mechanized and armored units pursued them.
 The Ethiopian 18th Infantry Division and two mechanized brigades were dispatched from Asmara to rescue them, but the EPLF repulsed them and forced them to retreat to Ghinda.
 Two days later Dogali had fallen to the EPLF and the 606th Corps were now trapped in the city of Massawa.

 The battle for Massawa began on February 10, what followed was the most destructive and violent engagements of the war.
 EPLF marines in speedboats attacked the naval base early in the morning as a diversion, causing confusion among the defenders.
 The main EPLF column then overran the Ethiopian defenses and were now storming the city, at this point the government forces were now split into two, one half led by General Kifle retreated to the naval base and the other half led by General Teshome Tessma fled to Tualud Island.
 The EPLF then moved to take over the naval base, using land and naval units to capture the base.
 On the early morning of February 12th, General Kifle and his men surrendered to the EPLF and the naval base had fallen under EPLF control.
 The commander of the Ethiopian 6th Division, General Teshome, refused to surrender, instead taking hundreds of civilians as hostages.